husarion/ur-docker/README.md

 ```

 In your browser, go to this [link](http://10.15.20.3:8080/vnc.html) and use Rviz to manipulate UR5e.

+> **Warning**
+>
+> If you activate the e-stop mode on the Panther, it will cause the UR manipulator to stop as well.
+If the manipulator had any command sent to it, it will immediately stop.
+After you turn off the e-stop mode on the Panther, the UR manipulator will automatically resume its operation.

 ## Alternate Start-Up Method

 1. On a computer connected to Panther's wifi network, type: